sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 - ``penUp();``
 - ``penDown();``

 After writing your code below, if you'd like your own copy, you can open this |repl link|, copy in your code, and save it in your own repl.it account.
+Keep in mind Repl.it prefers the class to be named "Main".

 .. activecode:: code2_1_3
     :language: java